-Hepworth Holzer, LLP (www.hepworthholzer.com) partners John Janis and John Kluksdal received a $500,000 verdict on May 3 in a dispute over a severance agreement.
+Hepworth Holzer, LLP (www.hepworthholzer.com) partners John Janis and John Kluksdal received a 2.2 million dollar judgment after trial and a $500,000 verdict on May 3 in a dispute over a severance agreement.
 Andrew E. Hawes, former general counsel at Western Pacific Timber, LLC was the plaintiff.
 The case was tried for 5-days in front of an Ada County jury and Senior Judge Gerald F. Schroeder.

 In 2005, Mr. Hawes was a partner at Elam & Burke, PA.
 He was retained by Tim Blixseth of Montana to perform legal work related to a 175,000 plus acre land purchase in Idaho.
 After having worked with him, Mr. Blixseth made an offer to Mr. Hawes to become in-house counsel with Western Pacific Timber, LLC a company of which he was then sole owner.
 To induce Mr. Hawes to go in-house with the company and leave the law firm, Mr. Blixseth offered a special severance agreement.
 Under the terms of that agreement, upon departure from Western Pacific, Mr. Hawes was promised he would receive $100,000 for each year of service at the firm.
 The deal capped out at $500,000.